 2. Poor work habits

 One of the biggest enemies of construction projects and entire sectors is bad work habits.
 The reluctance of construction agencies to change the way they work and adopt new, more digital approaches is a big challenge for the sector.

 Contractual relationships are often a source of problems for the smooth running of construction projects.
 There have been many cases where construction sites were inactive for weeks, even months, due to miscommunication or lack of trust between subcontractors.
 This could have a serious impact on the final cost of the project.

 Whatever the cause of your project failure, there is always the same way to deal with it, which is negotiation.
 Discuss with stakeholders whether it is possible to spin out time to complete the project.
 Offer several alternative solutions that are mutually beneficial.
-If the mediation process is unsuccessful and a dispute occurs, the help of a professional mediator or lawyer may be needed to find a foundation and reach a mutual agreement.
+If the mediation process is unsuccessful and a dispute occurs, it is necessary to ask the help of a professional mediator or lawyer to find a foundation and reach a mutual agreement

 Changes in construction management are very common.
 Although changes aren’t always bad, there are times when this makes everyone on the team confused.
 You surely don’t want changes that are too far from the initial plan, so you should state this in your contract.
 Here are some things you can do when facing changes: